qdrant/landing_page/qdrant-landing/content/blog/indexify-unveiled-diptanu-gon-choudhury-vector-space-talk-009.md

 slug: indexify-content-extraction-engine
 short_description: Diptanu Gon Choudhury discusses how Indexify is transforming the AI-driven workflow in enterprises today.
-description: Diptanu Gon Choudhury shares insights on reimaging Spark and data infrastructure while discussing his work on Indexify to enhance AI-driven workflows and knowledge bases.
+description: Diptanu Gon Choudhury shares insights on re-imaging Spark and data infrastructure while discussing his work on Indexify to enhance AI-driven workflows and knowledge bases.
 preview_image: /blog/from_cms/diptanu-choudhury-cropped.png